Dating Rules After Divorce

 Flirting is a state of mind - it's about engaging in a sense of play about human contact and connection.
 It's about charming someone and letting yourself be charmed, about delighting in someone's vitality and having him delight in yours.
 It's frothy and joyous, not deep or serious.
 It's about instant gratification, not long-term goals.
 The chance to flirt may not last forever, so enjoy the freedom while you can - flirt 'til it hurts.

-Excerpt from "Not Your Mother’s Divorce", a book offering insight and practical advice to women facing a divorce early in life.
+Excerpt from "Not Your Mother’s Divorce", written by by Kay Moffett and Sarah Touborg.
+This book offers insight and practical advice to women facing a divorce early in life.
 Written for today’s generation of women who divorce young and don’t have children, the authors offer insight and compassion for those taking the roller-coaster ride of divorce.
 Loaded with common sense advice, the authors discuss how to split the sheets while keeping your sanity, giving a general overview of the divorce process without going into too much legal detail.
 This book deals with the reader’s emotional well being, with ideas on how to cope with all the feelings, handle other people’s reactions, become comfortable with the thought of dating again, and possibly even remarriage.

 If you're still a little shy about entering the dating scene, you can always consider using an online matchmaking service such as Match.com, Chemistry.com, or PerfectMatch, which have a lot to offer even if you live in a small town.
-There is also SingleParentMeet.com which is solely for single parents.
+There is also SingleParentMeet.com which is solely a Single Parent Dating Site

 Quote of the Day